john-s-lin/mambagym/docs/remote_dev.md

 ### Destinations

-In the `comps[0-3].cs.toronto.edu` servers, you will not have enough space to install `conda` and the required packages for this project.
-Rather, you will have to install `conda` in a location with a lot more disk space.
+In the `comps[0-3].cs.toronto.edu` servers, you may not have enough space to install `conda` _and_ the required packages for this project in your home directory.
+You can install `conda` in your home directory, but you will have to set a special prefix to install the `mambagym` environment in a `/w/` directory with more space.

 These directories should be available: